 2008

-Verve receives ITS Guest Award 2008 for Best International production.
+VERVE receives an ITS Guest Award for Best International production.

 2011

-On 31 August the Principal, Gurmit Hukam, leaves the school.
+On 31 August, Gurmit Hukam leaves the school.
 The school undergoes a period of restructuring, guided by Kathleen Tattersall OBE who becomes Chair of Governors.

 2012

-Janet Smith (formerly Artistic Director of Scottish Dance Theatre) is appointed as NSCD Principal in February.
+Janet Smith (formerly Artistic Director of Scottish Dance Theatre) is appointed NSCD Principal in February.

-Akram Khan, NSCD graduate, choreographs for the opening ceremony of the 2012 Olympic Games in London, utilising a number of the school’s graduates as performers.
+NSCD graduate, Akram Khan choreographs for the opening ceremony of the 2012 Olympic Games in London, with a number of the school’s graduates as performers.

 2013

-NSCD was represented at the International Association of Dance Medicine and Science (IADMS) 23rd Annual Conference, Seattle, Washington; a member of the teaching faculty is invited to present a movement session.
+NSCD is represented at the International Association of Dance Medicine and Science (IADMS) 23rd Annual Conference in Seattle, Washington.

-Chair of Governors, Kathleen Tattersall OBE, dies on 23 January 2013.
+Chair of the Governors, Kathleen Tattersall OBE, dies on 23 January.

 2014

-The school’s Foundation Course (FCCD) is awarded Outstanding by Ofsted.
+The school’s Foundation Course is awarded Outstanding by Ofsted.

 2015

-The Conservatoire for Dance and Drama is judged world-leading in independent HEFCE review.
+The Conservatoire for Dance and Drama is judged to be world-leading in an independent HEFCE review.

 NSCD graduate Jamaal Burkmar receives the Matthew Bourne ‘New Adventures for Choreographers’ award